Welcome to the

 Get rid of it.

 I want to travel in the summer.
-Irrigation in my patch is difficult and I am tired of the extensive hoses and pipes that need too much maintenance.
-And I don’t need as much as I can, and often do, produce.
-Over production causes me new stress.
-How to give it all away fast enough?
-And how to preserve it and then use it later?
+Irrigation in my patch is difficult, and I am tired of the extensive hoses and pipes that need too much maintenance.
+And when I grow vegetables, I often end up with much more than I need – which is another chore I don’t want.

-These are things that are joyful – but also burdensome.
-I want none of that lately.
-Mostly I want just enough.
 This year I planted three tomato plants and two peppers and I did a poor job of maintaining them in patio pots – so they didn’t produce well.
-And it was enough.
-In fact I think I might have taken greater joy in the small handful of tomatoes that I harvested than the bowls full that I once did.
-Or at least just as much.
+And still, it was more than enough.
+In fact, I think I might have taken greater joy in the small handful of tomatoes that I harvested than the huge bowls full that I once did.
+(Or at least just as much.)

 skirret in beds

 These plants do not require me to plant in the spring, stake them, water them excessively (or at all) or any of the other myriad garden chores…and they are thriving.
+This is working for my lifestyle.

 I’d love to hear suggestions of what to grow that fits into my new criteria.

-Plant Requirements for a Low Maintenance Perennial Vegetable Garden:
+Plant Requirements for a Low-Maintenance Perennial Vegetable Garden:

-1. Perennial or reliably self sowing but not rampant or aggressive.
+1. Perennial or reliably self-sowing but not rampant or aggressive.

 2. Tasty and culinarily interesting.

-4. Mostly unbothered by deer, woodchucks or other animals.
+4. Mostly unbothered by deer, woodchucks, or other animals.

 5. All the better if it is beautiful.